If you have clients whose main language is not English, sooner or

 During the discussion

-- Sit somewhere you have eye contact with the parent.
-Maintain eye contact with the parent, not the interpreter.
+- Sit somewhere you have eye contact with parents.
+Maintain eye contact with parents, not the interpreter.

 - Speak in short segments to allow the interpreter to translate.

-- Clarify issues with the parent, not the interpreter.
+- Clarify issues with parents, not the interpreter.

 - You are the interviewer.
-It is your job – not the interpreter’s – to control the interview, clarify, respond to the questions.
+It is your job – not the interpreter’s – to control the interview, to clarify issues and to respond to questions.